 I couldn’t visit Zion National Park without hiking Angels Landing.
 Thankfully Zion has plenty of short easy hikes Dan was able to take the kids on while I accomplished this goal.

-The Capitol Reef hike made up of the Frying Pan trail to Cassidy Arch and finishing up on the Grand Wash trail was the best hike we did in Capitol Reef National Park.
-We were so proud of our kids for completing this 13.2 km / 8.2 mile hike.
+The Frying Pan Trail to Cassidy Arch to the Grand Wash trail was the best hike we did in Capitol Reef National Park.
+We were so proud of our kids for completing this 13.2 km / 8.2 mile hike – their longest hike ever!

-Every once in a while we come upon a hike that our kids love.
+Every once in a while we come upon a hike that our kids absolutely love.
 They’ll run through the hike from one thing to the next excited the entire way.
-Hiking the Slickrock trail in Canyonlands National Park was one of these hikes.
+Hiking the Slickrock Foot Trail in Canyonlands National Park was one of these hikes.

 6. Camping in Utah with Kids